 Court-Authorized Confinement

 A judge can order court-authorized confinement if two psychiatrists determine that a patient needs to stay in the hospital because they pose a risk to themselves or others.
-The judge will also determine how long the patient can stay there.
+The judge will also determine how long the psych ward can keep you.

 For a free legal consultation, call (310) 896-2723